nens/threedi-docs/source/e_2d_tutorial.rst

 C. Select **Switch to form view** in the bottom right corner.
 [1]
 D. Select **Toggle editing mode** and in the top right corner.
 [2]
-E. Select **Add feature**.
-[3]

 .. figure:: image/04_toggle_editing.png
     :alt: Toggle editing

-Now we can start to configure all settings.
+Now everything is set up to configure the global settings.
 3Di requires you to complete all mandatory settings before changes can be saved.
+These are recognized by the orange color when not filled in.
+For an overview of the mandatory settings, checkout the :download:`database overview pdf <pdf/database-overview.pdf>`.
 Attempts to save the settings before all mandatory field have been completed will result in an error message.
-A list of mandatory settings and detailed descriptions can be found :download:`in the database overview <pdf/database-overview.pdf>`.
-Finally, please note that the following settings have been selected specifically for this tutorial.

-Let us now fill in the settings of each tab in the global settings table.
+The settings that we will use for the 2D flow simulations in the Laugharne and Pendine Burrows Model are as follows (some settings allready have been filled in due to the settings that you have set during the Schematisation creation):

 .. csv-table:: General
     :header: "Setting", "Value for this tutorial", "Comments"